Lymphadenopathy in Children

 Your child’s healthcare provider will ask many questions about your child’s health history and current symptoms.
 For example, he or she will ask whether your child has been around others with infections like strep throat.
-Or he or she may ask if your child has been around a young cat.
+He or she may ask if your child has been around a young cat.
 This is because a scratch may cause enlarged lymph nodes in a mild condition called cat scratch disease.
 He or she will check your child, looking closely at the areas where lymph nodes are enlarged.
 The provider will check the size and location of the nodes.
-He or she will also want to know how long they also need some diagnostic tests.
+He or she will also want to know how long they have been also need some diagnostic tests.
 They may include: